yukikitayama/machine-learning/README.md

 - At step m, observations misclassified by m - 1 model have their weights increased.
   - As iterations proceed, observations difficult to predict receive ever-increasing weight.

+## Feature Importance

+- It measures, in average, how much RSS (regression) or Gini (classification) are decreased due to splits over a given predictor.
+  - Big reduction means the feature is important.
+- Average over all the trees made by bagged bootstrapped samples.
+- In `scikit-learn`, the importance is shown by each feature importance normalized as their sum to 1.

 ## Gradient Boosting

 - Sequentially make tree with about 8 to 32 leaves, not stumps like AdaBoost.